eBooks

 Because admins, operations personnel, and IT professionals manage a workforce that’s spread out across a city, a country, or even the world, intuitive, easy-to-manage, centralized administrative features are fundamental to ensuring that remote teams can achieve success.
 Such features like delegated administration, storage configuration, access control and permissions, reporting, and managing notification settings make it easy to track all the activity surrounding incredibly valuable content.
 They also make training, onboarding, and getting started far easier for users.

 When working remotely, the ecosystem mustn’t devolve into chaos.
-Such administrative features must ensure that media companies avoid that, especially when operations managers can’t simply stroll over to a user’s desk to address an issue.
+Administrative features must ensure that media companies avoid that, especially when operations managers can’t simply stroll over to a user’s desk to address an issue.
 The more distributed your teams and partners are, the more important it is to organize and delegate administrative responsibilities effectively.
 Without an easy, web-based solution for that, things will get messy quickly.

 Media Shuttle dashboard